jrduncan831/ai_environments_at_tacc/docs/ai_containers_tacc/Advanced Container Build with Pytorch.rst

 Advanced Container Build with Pytorch
 =====================================

-In this tutorial, we will build off content from TACCs container tutorial by detailing how to build the **GPU enabled container** for a BERT classifier python script.
+In this tutorial, we will build off content from TACCs container tutorial by detailing how to build the **GPU-enabled container** for a BERT classifier python script.
 This tutorial is an extension of `TACCs GPU aware containers tutorial <https://containers-at-tacc.readthedocs.io/en/latest/singularity/03.mpi_and_gpus.html#building-a-gpu-aware-container>`_.
 Prerequisite knowledge about the Docker platform and containerization is necessary to follow along with this tutorial, which can be found on the `TACC Containers Tutorial <https://containers-at-tacc.readthedocs.io/en/latest/index.html>`_ website.

 We will begin by: